How to Migrate Public Folders to Office 365 Shared Mailbox?

 New-Mailbox -Shared -Name “< mailbox name>” -DisplayName “< mailbox display name>” -Alias tom | Add-MailboxPermission -User < mailbox address> -AccessRights FullAccess –InheritanceType All | Set-Mailbox -GrantSendOnBehalfTo < mailbox address>

 Now users can use a dominant solution such as EDB to PST Converter tool that easily moves their public folders to Microsoft Office 365 shared mailbox.
-And this complete shared mailbox can be easily access via Outlook Web Access in Microsoft 365.
+And this complete shared mailbox can be easily accessed via Outlook Web Access in Microsoft 365.
 Users just need to right-click on the username and select ‘Add shared folder’, and after that, you can see the data in it when selecting the mailbox.

 Free Download100% Secure Buy NowPrice: $99